warp-contracts/warp/README.md

 #### SDK version >= `0.5.0`

-From version `0.5.0`, the RedStone Gateway is the default gateway used by the SDK.
+From version `0.5.0`, the Warp Gateway is the default gateway used by the SDK.
 By default, the `{notCorrupted: true}` mode is used (as describe below).
 If you want to use the Arweave gateway in version >= `0.5.0`: